Wait what? Bizarre sequence helps Cubs top Pirates 5-3 - WHIZ News

-PITTSBURGH (AP) — Javier Báez hit reverse and chaos ensued.
-Embarrassment too for the reeling Pittsburgh Pirates.
+PITTSBURGH (AP) — Javier Báez hit reverse and chaos ensued, as tends to happen whenever the livewire Chicago Cubs shortstop is on the basepaths.

-The unpredictable Chicago Cubs shortstop ran the first baseline backward while being chased by Pittsburgh first baseman Will Craig in the top of the third inning on Thursday, leading to a comedy of errors during a two-run rally in Chicago’s 5-3 victory.
+The quick-thinking star’s latest bit of sorcery led to a comedy of errors by the reeling Pittsburgh Pirates, keying a two-run rally in a 5-3 victory on Thursday.

+“He just makes crazy things happen,” Chicago manager David Ross said.
+“He runs in moments and guys forget how to play baseball sometimes.”

-Chicago’s Willson Contreras was on second with two outs when Báez hit a routine grounder to third baseman Erik González.
-González’s throw to Craig at first was up the line.
-Báez hit the brakes to avoid Craig’s tag and started backtracking toward the plate.
-Rather than turn and jog a few steps to first for an inning-ending force, Craig curiously decided to follow Báez.
+With teammate Willson Contreras on second and two outs in the third inning, Báez hit a routine grounder to third baseman Erik González.
+González’s throw to Craig at first was a little up the line, pulling Craig off the bag.
+No biggie.
+All Craig had to do was tag Báez or touch first.
+The inning should have been over.

+It wasn’t.
+What followed was 40 seconds of madness that will likely follow Báez and Craig no matter where their careers take them.

+Báez hit the brakes to avoid Craig’s glove and started backtracking toward the plate.
+Craig curiously decided to follow Báez.

 The move bought enough time for Contreras to round third and sprint home.
 Craig attempted a flip to catcher Michael Pérez, but Contreras slid under the tag while Báez took off for first.
 Pérez’s throw to first sailed past second baseman Adam Frazier attempting to cover the bag, allowing Báez to race to second.